This article answers some frequently asked questions about Azure Managed Disks and Azure Premium SSD disks.

 Generation 1 images can only use GPT partitioning on data disks, not OS disks.
 OS disks must use the MBR partition style.

-Generation 2 images can use GPT partitioning on the OS disk as well as the data disks.
+Generation 2 images can use GPT partitioning on the OS disk and the data disks.

 What options does Azure disk reservation offer?

 Azure disk reservation provides the option to purchase Premium SSDs in the specified SKUs from P30 (1 TiB) up to P80 (32 TiB) for a one-year term.
-There is no limitation on the minimum amount of disks necessary to purchase a disk reservation.
+There's no limitation on the minimum number of disks necessary to purchase a disk reservation.
 Additionally, you can choose to pay with a single, upfront payment or monthly payments.
-There is no additional transactional cost applied for Premium SSD Managed Disks.
+There's no additional transactional cost applied for Premium SSD Managed Disks.

 Reservations are made in the form of disks, not capacity.
-In other words, when you reserve a P80 (32 TiB) disk, you get a single P80 disk, you cannot then divide that specific reservation up into two smaller P70 (16 TiB) disks.
-You can, of course, reserve as many or as few disks as you like, including two separate P70 (16 TiB) disks.
+In other words, when you reserve a P80 (32 TiB) disk, you get a single P80 disk, you can't then divide that specific reservation up into two smaller P70 (16 TiB) disks.
+You can reserve as many or as few disks as you like, including two separate P70 (16 TiB) disks.

 How is Azure disk reservation applied?

 Disks reservation follows a model similar to reserved virtual machine (VM) instances.
-The difference being that a disk reservation cannot be applied to different SKUs, while a VM instance can.
+The difference is that a disk reservation can't be applied to different SKUs, while a VM instance can.
 See Save costs with Azure Reserved VM Instances for more information on VM instances.

 Can I use my data storage purchased through Azure disks reservation across multiple regions?

-Azure disks reservation are purchased for a specific region and SKU (like P30 in East US 2), and therefore cannot be used outside these constructs.
+Azure disks reservations are purchased for a specific region and SKU (like P30 in East US 2), and can't be used outside these constructs.
 You can always purchase an additional Azure Disks Reservation for your disk storage needs in other regions or SKUs.

-Do Standard SSD Disks support "single instance VM SLA"?
+Do managed disks support "single instance VM SLA"?

 Yes, all disk types support single instance VM SLA.